-As the world becomes more and more digital, multifamily companies are working to find new and more interesting ways to stand out in an increasingly online world.
+As the world becomes more and more digital, multifamily companies (and marketers!) are working to find new and more interesting ways to stand out in an increasingly online world.
 And no method has shown to be as personal, as engaging, and as successful, as video.

 Each day, across Facebook, Snapchat and YouTube alone, consumers chalk up over 20 billion views per day.
 That level of mass consumption drives up the level of expectations from consumers and, as such, is driving the way multifamily brands big and small address video needs for their business.
 Multifamily leaders are no longer investigating how worthwhile video is as an investment, but rather how to use it in a long-term, strategic way.

 The multifamily industry is certainly one that is seeing and will continue to see the benefit of video.
 International listing website Domain.com found that video increased listing inquiries by 403 percent.
 Inquiries – not just video views but actual inquiries.
 For today’s coveted group of renters, Millennials and Gen Z, 60 percent prefer to watch a video than read a newsletter and 80 percent of Millennials find video helpful during their initial real estate research.

 And if that isn’t enough, here are 16 more video data points, courtesy of HubSpot, to use that can supercharge your marketing strategy.